 - Optional: additional dark chocolate to top the ice cream with

 Wash and scrub the sweet potato.
-Piece with a fork several times over the potato.
+Pierce the potato several times with a fork.
 Place on a microwave safe plate and microwave for 5 minutes, flip and microwave for another 5 minutes.

 Remove and allow to cool.
 Meanwhile, place the bag of chocolate chips in a microwave safe bowl and microwave in increments of 20 seconds, stirring in between each increment for 15 seconds until smooth and melted.
 Set aside.